Understanding Inclusivity at VACAYA LGBT+ Vacations

-While wearing a pronoun pin certainly isn’t mandatory by any means, we encourage folks to wear the pins to minimize potential misgendering.
+1. We provide pronoun pins at the resort for anyone wishing to wear one for any reason.
+While wearing a pronoun pin certainly isn’t mandatory by any means, we encourage V Team members, Hiton Team members, and guests alike to wear the pins to minimize potential misgendering.
 Even for those whose gender presentation matches their gender identity, wearing a pronoun pin is a sign of solidarity so that our trans and gender non-conforming family won’t feel as if the responsibility of normalizing pronoun use rests solely on their shoulders.
-Are you comfortable with any pronoun someone might use to refer to you with respect?
-If so, we’ve got a pin for that, too: “All pronouns welcome with respect!”

 RESPECT FOR EACH OTHER

 VACAYA welcomes everyone to come as you are while recognizing that we all have room to grow.
 If we’re willing to listen to each other, there’s a lot we can learn.
 One of the most important things to bring on your VACAYA vacation is respect for others and an open mind.